aahmad097/Tritium/README.md

 Below are some of the functionalities being developed:

-* Ability to capture ^C and save state if process was killed manuall
+* Ability to capture ^C and save state if process was killed manually
 * Ability to randomly choose a set of DCs to auth against
 * Jitter between authentication attempts